Parks, Monuments and Memorials

 Crazy Horse Memorial

 Crazy Horse Memorial is the world's largest mountain carving-in-progress, and frequent drilling and mountain blasts make each visit unique.
-When completed, Crazy Horse Memorial will stand 563 feet tall by 641 feet long and be carved in the round.
+When completed, Crazy Horse Memorial will stand 563 feet tall by 641 feet long.
 Its namesake, Crazy Horse, was a war leader of the Oglala Lakota Tribe and is revered by the Lakota as one of their greatest leaders.
-Plan Your Visit To Crazy Horse Memorial.

 Custer State Park